javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/README.md

 ### Test 3 (Model: Magnetic field remains constant with age)
-We feed our models with a Gaussian distribution of magnetic field fixed to the value of 2500 G in all age bins and use similar conditions for mass accretion rate, initial period, and branching ratio as the Test 1.
+We feed our models with a Gaussian distribution of magnetic field fixed to the central value of 2500 G in all age bins and use similar conditions for mass accretion rate, initial period, and branching ratio as the Test 1.

 Distribution of Magnetic Field in the four age bins